solid/solid-spec/acl-inheritance.md

 ## Explicit vs inherited permissions
 In WAC, permissions can be defined explicitly or inherited from parent containers.
 Explicit access control entries are described via `acl:accessTo` in the ACL file of the resource.
 Inherited permissions are defined in parent containers via `acl:defaultForNew`, whose possible interpretations are described in this document.
 The predicate `defaultForNew` can only be used in containers ACLs.

-The need for inherited ACL comes from two key needs:
+The need for inherited ACL comes from two main issues:

   - Avoid having an ACL file for each resource.
 For example, changing permissions for a folder would mean change individual children resource's ACL.
   - Define Access Control for resources that do not exist yet.